Pumble vs Zoom 2026: Which Communication Tool Truly Fits Your Team’s Workflow?

 Pumble famously offers one of the most generous free plans, including:

-• Unlimited users — so you can get your entire team on board,
+• Unlimited users — so you can connect your entire team,

-• Unlimited message history — if your team needs to archive any decisions and discussions
+• Unlimited message history — when your team needs to archive decisions and discussions

 • 10 GB storage per workspace — perfect for when you want to seamlessly share files and resources